WD-Leong/CV-Lite-Object-Detection/readme.md

 ```
 python coco_object_detection.py
 ```
 to train the object detection algorithm using the COCO dataset.
+The COCO object detection model has approximately 9M parameters.

+## Hardware
+The models are trained on an Nvidia P1000 4GB Graphics card.
+As a result, the gradients are manually accumulated in sub-batches of 12 with a total batch size of 96.
+The input image is resized to 320 by 320 pixels to allow it to be trained with a lower-end GPU.

 ## Experiment with Numerically Stable Focal Loss Function
 There is also an experimentation with `focal_loss` in `tf_object_detection.py` to stabilise the Focal Loss in a similar manner to the [sigmoid loss](https://www.tensorflow.org/api_docs/python/tf/nn/sigmoid_cross_entropy_with_logits).
 Let the labels be `z` and the logits be `x`.
 Since the Focal Loss is given by